AY2526S1-CS2103T-T14-4/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file makes its format invalid, ElderRing will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+* If the data file contains invalid formatting (broken JSON, parsing errors, file permission issues, etc.), ElderRing will discard all data and start with an empty data file.
-Furthermore, certain edits can cause the ElderRing to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
-Therefore, edit the data file only if you are confident that you can update it correctly.
+* Certain edits may cause unexpected behavior.
+Edit the data file only if you are confident in maintaining the correct format.

+#### Data validation during loading
+* **Invalid entries**: Entries missing required fields (name, phone, or address) are skipped
+* **Duplicate entries**: Contacts with identical name and phone numbers are automatically removed
+* **Optional fields**: Missing optional fields are auto-filled with default values

+**Recommendation:** Always back up the file before editing.
 </box>

 ### Adding notes to a senior : `remark`